AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     color: ''
   - template: text
     block: text
-    content: |-
-      · **Team Members**

-      * Our team members are temperature tested before starting work each shift

-      * Team members are screened prior to each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19

-      * We require all employees to report any illness to a supervisor

-      * We require notification of any COVID-19 positive cases in a team members household

-      * We will provide personal protective equipment including masks to all team members, and training on how to use it, based on CDC guidelines

-      * Our team members are provided sanitizing stations, such as a wash basin with soap and/or bottle of hand sanitizer
+    content: "· **Team Members**\n\n* Our team members are temperature tested before starting work each shift\n* Team members are screened prior to each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19\n* We require all employees to report any illness to a supervisor\n* We require notification of any COVID-19 positive cases in a team members household\n* We will provide personal protective equipment including masks to all team members, and training on how to use it, based on CDC guidelines\n* Our team members are provided sanitizing stations\n\n· **Food Service Areas**\n\n* The Athletes in Action Concessions Stand will not be open

-      * We prohibit congregating of 10 or more team members in break rooms or common areas and limit capacity of such areas to allow for safe social distancing

-      · **Food Service Areas**

-      * We have incorporated CDC recommendations, OSHA and local Health Department standards, and industry best practices into operating guidelines for our staff to follow

-      * We have extensive cleaning standards in place for our food preparation and public seating areas

-      * Sanitize chairs, especially where contact occurs

-      * Kitchens are cleaned with sanitizing solutions daily

-      * When preparing food, team members are required to wash their hands more frequently, not less than once every 30 minutes

-      * We are following government guidelines for food area social distancing and seating capacity

-      * We are using digital or single use menus

-      · **Additional Cleaning/Safety Standards**

-      * Restrooms are cleaned with sanitizing solutions several times a day
+      \n\n· **Additional Cleaning/Safety Standards**\n\n* Restrooms are cleaned with

-      * Indoor restrooms will be accessible with a reduced capacity

-      * We have temporarily closed every other urinal in men’s restrooms

-      * We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices

-      * We will be continuously monitoring and improving our operations for the safety of our athletes, spectators, and team members

-      * We are committed to communicating with coaches, event owners, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer
+      sanitizing solutions several times a day\n* We have temporarily closed every other urinal in men’s restrooms\n* We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices\n* We will be continuously monitoring and improving our operations for the safety of our athletes, families, and team members\n* We are committed to communicating with coaches, event owners, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer"
     centered: false
 - template: one-column
   block: one-column